 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical romance is a paperback edition that was published by Delacorte Press on August 15, 2006 and has 320 pages.
+historical romance that was published by Delacorte Press on August 15, 2006 and has 320 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Unforgettable, Simply Magic
+Other books by this author which I have reviewed include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Unforgettable, Simply Magic

 Second in the Simply Quartet Regency romance series and revolving around four teachers at Miss Martin’s School for Girls in Bath.
 The couple focus is on Anne Jewell and Sydnam Butler.
 It’s been two years since Simply Unforgettable, 1 (7).